-I am pleased to present the 2016 edition of PwC's publication Doing Business in the Netherlands.
+I am pleased to present the 2017 edition of PwC's publication Doing Business in the Netherlands.
 Doing business internationally expands a company's horizon and offers unique opportunities for growth, development and profit building.
-The Netherlands poses an excellent operating base from a business and social perspective and is one of the most open economies in the world.
-From an outstanding infrastructure - including Europe's largest port - to a competitive tax climate and a strong tax treaty network.
+The Netherlands is one of the most open economies in the world.
+It offers an outstanding infrastructure - including Europe's largest port -, a competitive business climate and a strong treaty network.
+The Dutch tax system features several tax incentives to stimulate innovation and business activities.
+And as an internationally oriented country, the Netherlands is home to more than one million - most of them highly educated - foreign workers.